mireiayurrita/valuebasedframework/index.md

-# Towards a multi-stakeholder value-based assessment framework for algoirithmic systems
+# Towards a multi-stakeholder value-based assessment framework for algorithmic systems

 [From values to criteria and their manifestations](Table1.md)